Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Results

-It is clear from formulas (\ref{2})--(\ref{7}) that fits of the quadratic function $cH^2$ to the smooth background in the weak-field range and of a linear polynomial or a power function to the magnetostriction in the ultra-quantum regime allow one not only to detect the Weyl electrons but also to estimate the parameters $a_i$, $H_{1,i}$ from experimental data.
+It is clear from formulas (\ref{2})--(\ref{7}) that fits of the quadratic function $c_bB^2$ to the smooth background in the weak-field range and of a linear polynomial or a power function to the magnetostriction in the ultra-quantum regime allow one not only to detect the Weyl electrons but also to determine at least a part of the parameters $a_i$ and $F_{i}$ from the experimental data.
+With these parameters, the magnetostriction, including its subtle details as the quantum oscillations, can then be calculated in the entire range of the applied magnetic fields, using formulas of Supplementary Notes 1-3.
+A comparison of results of this calculation with the appropriate experimental data permits one to verify the existence of the conjectured Weyl electrons and to refine the values of the parameters for them.